0

 Psyllium seeds: gastric and intestinal ‘ballast’

-Originating from India and wider Asia, blond psyllium seeds (which form the basis of the supplement Psyllium Seed Husk) come from the flowers of desert Indianwheat (Plantago ovata), also known as ispaghol.
+Originating from India and wider Asia, blond psyllium seeds (which form the basis of the supplement Psyllium Husk) come from the flowers of desert Indianwheat (Plantago ovata), also known as ispaghol.

 They contain mucilage, a particularly hydrophilic form of soluble fibre which forms a viscous gel when rehydrated.
 By increasing bulk in the stomach, this encourages a feeling of fullness (16).
 It also supports good intestinal health by combatting constipation and helping to regulate cholesterol levels (17-18).